benjaminparnell/PublicTransportTicketing/design/Problems.md

 - Account didn't have access to `TokenList`.
 Added it so we can validate a `Token`.
 - ManagementUI shouldn't really be in charge of login **and** other stuff.
 Added ManagementLoginUI to get round this.
+- Fare and Journey essentially serve the exact same purpose here?

 ## Incorrect types